Gaz1676/java-project.3/README.md

 4. Once logged in, display a trainer menu for the trainer and a member menu for the member.

-    * The trainer menu should allow the trainer to:
+    a.
+The trainer menu should allow the trainer to:

         i.
 Add a new member